smarkets/marge-bot/README.md

   --gitlab-url='http://your.gitlab.instance.com'
 ```

-HTTPS can be used using any other deployment technique as well.
+HTTPS can be used and any other deployment technique as well.

 ### Running marge-bot in kubernetes
 It's also possible to run marge in kubernetes, e.g. here's how you use a ktmpl